epam/edp-install/docs/user-guide/add-autotest.md

 7. Type the necessary description in the **Description** field.

 8. In the **Autotest Code Language** field, select the Java code language (specify Java 8 or Java 11 to be used) and get the default Maven build tool OR add another code language.
 Selecting **Other** allows extending the default code languages and get the necessary build tool, for details, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.

+  !!! note
+      Using the Create strategy does not allow to customize the default code language set.

 9. The **Select Build Tool** field can dispose of the default Maven tool, Gradle or other built tool in accordance with the selected code language.

 10. All the autotest reports will be created in the Allure framework that is available In the **Autotest Report Framework** field by default.
-Click the Proceed button to be switched to the next menu.
+Click the Proceed button to switch to the next menu.

   ## The Advanced Settings Menu

   ![advanced-settings](../assets/user-guide/advanced-settings-autotest.png "advanced-settngs")

 11. Select CI pipeline provisioner that will be used to handle a codebase.
-For details, refer to the [Add Job Provision](https://github.com/epam/edp-jenkins-operator/blob/master/documentation/add-job-provision.md#add-job-provision) instruction and become familiar with the main steps to add an additional job provisioner.
+For details, refer to the [Manage Jenkins CI Pipeline Job Provisioner](../operator-guide/manage-jenkins-ci-job-provision.md) instruction and become familiar with the main steps to add an additional job provisioner.

-12. Select Jenkins slave that will be used to handle a codebase.
-For details, refer to the [Add Jenkins Slave](https://github.com/epam/edp-jenkins-operator/blob/master/documentation/add-jenkins-slave.md#add-jenkins-slave) instruction and inspect the steps that should be done to add a new Jenkins slave.
+12. Select Jenkins agent that will be used to handle a codebase.
+For details, refer to the [Manage Jenkins Agent](../operator-guide/add-jenkins-agent.md) instruction and inspect the steps that should be done to add a new Jenkins agent.

 13. Select the necessary codebase versioning type: